 - Within one year from the grant award date, a final report and financial accounting of the expenditure of the grant must be submitted.
 A final report form will be provided.
 If the project is not completed in accordance with the contract, the grant funds must be returned.

 - Applicants must agree not to discriminate against any employee or applicant for employment because of actual or perceived race, color, national origin, creed, age, gender, marital status, sexual orientation, religion, mental and physical disabilities, sex (including pregnancy), personal appearance, gender identity or expression, family responsibilities, genetic information, matriculation, political affiliation or veteran status.

 Grant Reporting Requirements

 Beyond funding preservation plans, this project is interested in learning what challenges HBCUs face in their preservation work.
-The National Trust would like to identify common issues and solutions to share best practices with the broader audience.
-To help with this, grantees will submit progress report, including an interim report, through our grants management system.
+The National Trust would like to identify common issues and solutions to share best practices with a broader audience.
+To help with this, grantees will submit progress reports, including an interim report, through our grants management system.
 The reports shall describe the status of the project, any challenges the grantee is facing, and expenditures made from Grant funds.